 SAVE WITH UNITED WAY'S SINGLECARE DISCOUNT CARD

 United Way of Hernando County, Inc. and the SingleCare (formerly FamilyWize) Community Service Partnership have teamed up to make prescriptions more affordable for those without insurance or even those who have insurance that does not cover their medicine.
 SingleCare discount prescription cards have provided needed relief with great success.
-Average savings are almost 40% and can be as high as 75%.
-SingleCare cards can be used at most pharmacies, including all chain pharmacies and groceries nationwide.
+Average savings are almost 40% and can be as high as 80%.
+SingleCare cards can be used at 94% of the pharmacies nationwide, including all chain pharmacies and groceries nationwide.

 - Is free for everyone – it’s like a coupon that you can use as often as you want.

 - 80% of those that use the card are insured.

 - Reduces cost – just show the card every time to get the lowest prices, whether it be SingleCare, insurance or retail price.

 - Is easy to use with no registration or eligibility requirements.

 - Provides savings up to 80% off on prescriptions, that's at-least half the price of retail.

 - Accepted at major chain pharmacies nationwide.